nelso0/barbotine-arbitrage-bot/README.md

 * ```{symbol}``` = Not mandatory.
 If you put a {symbol}, it will renew but on the same symbol every time.
 Every time it renews, it sells all the crypto and rebuy the crypto asset at the new price.

+Note: you can put a minimum profit in USD or % in [exchange_config.py](exchange_config.py).
+The bot will only take the trade if the profit is
+> (superior) to your value

 Examples: